Mike-Revy/DynamicWebExample/README.md

     to kill expressNode.js .. go to command window and enter <ctrl-c>

 Next I check to see if I can use expressHandlebars
-I set up a subdirectory views and views/layout
+I set up a subdirectory views and views/layout off of directory where index2.js sits

+In these files I have my main layout and my views html Of course, I had to install expressHadlebars .. npm install expressHandlebars